MAGNETOTHERAPY: in which cases is it used and what are the benefits?

 What are its areas of application?

-As the name already suggests, magnetotherapy uses the electromagnetic pulses In order to help in the treatment of various symptoms related to inflammatory states or to bone diseases.
+As its name already suggests, magnetotherapy uses the electromagnetic pulses in order to help in the treatment of various symptoms related to inflammatory states or to bone diseases.
 Pulsed magnetic fields interact with cellular structures, promoting the recovery of physiological conditions.
-In addition, magnetotherapy Stimulates blood circulation, thereby improving tissue oxygenation.
+In addition, magnetotherapy stimulates blood circulation, thus improving tissue oxygenation.

-In practice, these effects result in analgesia, rIduction of inflammation and stimulation of edema reabsorption.
-In addition, pulsed magnetic fields have a special effect of stimulating the migration of calcium ions within bone tissue, which is able to induce the consolidation of bone mass and foster so the repair of fractures.
+In practice, these effects result in analgesia, rreduction of inflammation and stimulation of oedema reabsorption.
+In addition, pulsed magnetic fields have a particular effect of stimulating the migration of calcium ions within bone tissue, which is able to induce the consolidation of bone mass and favour so fracture repair.

-Magnetotherapy therefore is effective in reducing pain, stimulates cell exchange, promotes tissue oxygenation and reduces healing time following fractures.
+Magnetotherapy therefore is effective in reducing pain, stimulates cell exchange, promotes tissue oxygenation and reduces healing time after fractures.

 How magnetotherapy works

-Having clarified that magnetotherapy uses electromagnetic fields to treat certain diseases, let's try to understand how it works.This therapy makes use of a device consisting of a solenoid, within which an electromagnetic field of varying frequency is generated: from a few hertz to a few thousand.
+Having clarified that magnetotherapy uses electromagnetic fields to treat certain pathologies, let's try to understand how it works.This therapy makes use of a device consisting of a solenoid inside which an electromagnetic field of variable frequency is generated: from a few hertz to a few thousand.
 The frequencies used depend on the disorder to be treated.
-Our cells are able to generate an electromagnetic field in response to a mechanical stimulus-this ability is called piezoelectricity, and magnetotherapy can reproduce it, thus speeding healing.The waves used in magnetotherapy are of the non-ionizing and non-invasive type, do not present i.e. biohazard for the patient and for the practitioner applying the therapy since they are not absorbed by organs or tissues.
+Our cells are able to generate an electromagnetic field in response to a mechanical stimulus: this ability is called piezoelectricity and magnetotherapy is able to reproduce it, thus speeding up healing.The waves used in magnetotherapy are of the non-ionising and non-invasive type, do not present i.e. biological risk for the patient and for the practitioner applying the therapy as they are not absorbed by organs or tissues.

-The most modern MAGNETOTHERAPY APPARATORS have features that are highly valued by patients: can in fact be used from the comfort of home thanks to the possibility of rental.
-Of course, this does not mean that one can disregard the supervision of a professional in toto: the expertise of an expert in the field is necessary to set up therapy according to the needs of those who are to be treated.
+The most modern MAGNETOTHERAPY EQUIPMENT has features that are highly appreciated by patients: can in fact be used comfortably at home thanks to the possibility of rental.
+Of course, this does not mean that one can completely disregard the supervision of a professional: the expertise of an expert in the field is needed to tailor the therapy to the needs of the person to be treated.

 M.I.A.
-MEDICAL ITALY rents magnetotherapy equipment to conduct sessions at home with the assistance of a professional who installs it.
-This is the real revolution for those who need therapy.
+MEDICAL ITALIA rents magnetotherapy equipment to carry out sessions at home with the assistance of a professional who installs it.
+This is the real revolution for those in need of therapy.

 Contraindications of magnetotherapy

-Although magnetotherapy is a decidedly non-invasive type of treatment, then some special cases, its application is not recommended.
-In fact, if you have pacemakers or other devices inserted into your body, the electromagnetic waves could interfere with their operation and it is therefore best to avoid this type of therapy.
+Although magnetotherapy is a decidedly non-invasive type of treatment, then some particular cases, its application is not recommended.
+In fact, if you have pacemakers or other devices inserted into your body, the electromagnetic waves could interfere with their functioning and it is therefore better to avoid this type of therapy.

-Finally, it is not appropriate to undergo magnetotherapy during pregnancy and breastfeeding, and also in the presence of heart disease, tumors, or hyperthyroidism.
+Finally, it is not appropriate to undergo magnetotherapy during pregnancy and lactation, but also in the presence of heart disease, tumours or hyperthyroidism.